dot-agent/nextpy/README.md

 ## Q: Is it production ready?

-Kudos on discovering this hidden treasure box! 🧭  While it's fairly stable and we're battle-testing it in our own production, we'd advise a bit of caution for immediate production use.
+Kudos on discovering this before its's beta launch! 🧭  While it's fairly stable and we're battle-testing it in our own production, we'd advise a bit of caution for immediate production use.
 It comes with its unique quirks and low-priority bugs, all of which are currently residing in our 'Array of Minor Annoyances' list

 ---